calint/platformio-bam/emu/README.md

 ## intention

-* implement an emulator for a 240 x 320 device
+* implement an emulator for a device with variable sized screen and performance
 * keep the rendering code as the hardware version

 ## how-to